 There are a lot of really great cars and trucks out there.
 Unfortunately, a lot of them are really expensive.
 It’s important that you don’t get stuck with monthly payments you can’t afford.
 Again, this is where doing your research ahead of time will help.
 You can find financing payments all over the internet, including on many dealers’ websites.
 Read the fine print on the dealer or manufacturer’s website to truly understand how their financing works.
 Know and understand what the finance charge is for every thousand dollars you finance.

 While it is vitally important you know the maximum monthly payment you can reasonably afford, it is highly recommended that you do not share this information with anyone at the dealership.
 Salespeople will always try to get you to tell them how much you want to pay a month.
 Don’t tell them!
 Because if you do, you are basically giving them a blank check.

 This is because the dealership will just add months of financing to the deal in order to reduce the monthly payment to an amount you can afford.
 So while it sounds great that they’ve got you the monthly financing number you were targeting, you’ve actually agreed to pay way more for the vehicle because you now have a bunch more months to have to pay it.

 Instead, focus on the sales price of the vehicle and work from there.
 If you’ve done your homework, you know how much the monthly payments will be based on the total sales price.

 Call Their Bluff

 Once you’ve found the car you want, you need to negotiate to get the best deal possible.
 This often requires patience.
 If you’ve done your research, you should know what a reasonable sales price looks like.
 Don’t settle for anything less.
-This may require you leaving the dealership.
+This may require you to leave the dealership.